EppChops/AdventOfCode22/README.md

 # AdventOfCode22
-My solutions for the advent of code 2022
+My solutions for advent of code 2022